fcanvas/docs/src/guide/introduction.md

 ## Why select fCanvas?
 - `fCanvas` removes dozens or even hundreds of redundant APIs of libraries like [Konva.js](https://konvajs.org/docs/overview.html) and [Fabric.js](http: //fabricjs.com/) reduces packet size to around 80kB and only 60kB when used with [vue](https://vuejs.org)
-- it allows the most advanced tree-shaking support for extremely small package sizes
+- It allows the most advanced tree-shaking support for extremely small package sizes
 - Optimized tactics and strong reactions. **It automatically stops the redraw when nothing has changed this is the latest compared to [Konva.js](https://konvajs.org/docs/overview.html) and [Fabric.js](http://fabricjs.com/)**
+- Reactivity!

 ## Install fCanvas